dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-mime-messages/creating-and-setting-contents-of-emails/_index.md

 ---
 title: Creating and Setting Contents of Emails in C++ and Send Email using SmtpClient
+ArticleTitle: Creating and Setting Contents of Emails in C++ and Send Email using SmtpClient
 linktitle: Creating and setting contents of Emails
 type: docs
 weight: 10